dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net60.md

 }
 ```

-In .NET 6, these templates have been modified to use the new bootstrap system, invoked by the `ApplicationConfiguration.Initialize` method.
+In .NET 6, these templates have been modified to use the new bootstrap code, invoked by the `ApplicationConfiguration.Initialize` method.

 ```csharp
 class Program